Notes on migrating a Bluesky account

 }

-Now edit the new_plc.json with you favorite editor and add e.g. the additional recovery key to the proposed new DID document (note that I got carried away and changed the alsoKnownAs field, do not do this):
+Now edit the plc_new.json with your favorite editor and add, e.g., the additional recovery key to the proposed new DID document (note that I got carried away and changed the alsoKnownAs field—do not do this):

 {